 TMJ Pain Relief

-Pain relief occurs in one of the first steps of testing for TMD.
+Pain relief often occurs during the first steps of testing for TMD.
 If you have any of the above symptoms, you might have seen several doctors and taken various medications for pain relief.
-They may have been temporarily effective.
-But most doctors do not look for dental causes of pain.
+They may have been temporarily effective, but most doctors do not look for dental causes of pain.

-He will then use a TENS unit (Transcutaneous Electrical Nerve Stimulation), with its small electrodes, to gently exercise your jaw muscles until they relax.
-When they relax, your jaw will be in its correct position, and to make that relaxed position permanent will be the goal of your treatment.
+After performing diagnostic tests to determine if you have TMJ, Dr. Chung will use a TENS unit (Transcutaneous Electrical Nerve Stimulation), with its small electrodes, to gently exercise your jaw muscles until they relax.
+When they relax, your jaw will be in its correct position, hopefully giving you some immediate relief.
+The goal of your ongoing treatment will be to make that relaxed position permanent.